ahmed-stack/pokemon/README.md

 For the styling of HTML and use of pre build components like Modals, Grid, Cards

 ### styled-components
-For the styling of HTMl elements in a convenient way ( provide more readable and maintainable css, prevent duplication in classnames )
+For the styling of HTML elements in a convenient way ( provide more readable and maintainable css, prevent duplication in classnames )

 ### react-loader-spinner
 For the loading animation of application